Bookclubbers without boundaries in Nelson, New Zealand

 A motherless boy seeks solace in an old convent and the three nuns who reside there.

 ✎ “Joy Cowley is one of New Zealand’s best known authors, her children’s books widely published for use in our primary schools.
-But as Holy Days dictates, she can also turn her hand to adult fiction.
+But as Holy Days demonstrates, she can also turn her hand to adult fiction.

 “Brian’s mother has died and he misses her terribly.
 He finds refuge at the local convent and forms an unlikely friendship with the remaining three nuns.
-The enjoy the relationship of a young person in their lives and seek to make his deepest wish come true.
+They enjoy the relationship of a young person in their lives and seek to make his deepest wish come true.

-✎ “A gentle and lovely book, tinged with sadness and hard family realities.
+✎ “A novel built with skill and grounded with goodness, tinged with sadness and hard family realities.
 Paired with Navigator, Joy Cowley’s memoir, Holy Days is an even more beautiful.” – Suzy

 ✎ “The imagery is well developed in this book and I found myself able to see the village and the convent straight away.
 A heartwarming story of a young boy’s deepening relationship with three nuns and the adventure they plan for him.
 This book is beautifully written and filled with the warmth of love and affection.
 A feel good story that leaves you smiling.” – Jo